 Adding to these a few bells and whistles help further improve response rates.

 Remember, customers are lazy, passive.
-Left to themselves, they rarely make the effort to refer, unless someone asks them.
-So eliciting referral from customer is all about nudging them to make a little effort – a click, a call, an email or simply bringing a friend along.
+Left to themselves, they rarely make the effort to refer.
+So eliciting referral from customer is all about nudging them to – click, call, email, or just bring a friend along.

 One such tool that almost always works is sweepstakes.
 Like,